Beaches

 Kamari

-What to meet: A beach awarded with two E.U. blue flags, well-organised, with a lifeguard and plenty of room for lying free on the sand.
+The heart of the touristic Santorini.
+A beach awarded with two E.U. blue flags, well-organised, with a lifeguard and plenty of room for lying free on the sand.
 In the northern part of the beach, the sea has slippery slabs.
 For the more adventurous and risky ones, the best place for diving is at Kamari towards the hill of Prophitis Ilias.
 But always with great caution!

 How to get there: By car and bus.
 This is the most easily accessible beach of Santorini.